 Table 3: Descriptive statistics for 5 min out-of-sample data

 Note: Descriptive statistics of returns in data windows of 5min interval data.
 The statistics are not annualized.
-The null hypothesis of the Kolmogorov-Smirnov (KS) test is that the distribution is normal.
+Null hypothesis of Kolmogorov-Smirnov (KS) test is that the distribution is normal.